NYU-BFX/RNA-Seq_Standard/README.md

 How to run it:

-1. Once everything has been set up, you can run the pipeline in two stages:
+Once everything has been set up, you can run the pipeline in two stages:

-   a.
-Submit your jobs for each of your sample using the following command:
+1. Submit your jobs for each of your sample using the following command:

 	```
 	cut -f1 meta_data/group_info.txt | code/skipn 1 | xargs -n1 -I {} qsub -hard -pe threaded 8 -l tmp_free=190G -l tmp_token=24G -j Y -b Y -cwd -N {} -o {}.out code/By_Sample {}
 	```

-   b.
-After all the samples are processed, you can run the following command to summarize your results:
+2. After all the samples are processed, you can run the following command to summarize your results:

 	```
         head -1 meta_data/group_info.txt^C cut -f2- | xargs -n1 code/Summarize params pipeline/summarize